Posted on Leave a comment

 The Sassy P90 story

 I wanted the Sassy P90 set to live up to its name and have the dynamic range that I love about P90’s.
 The wide flat coil of a P90 gives a richer, less percussive tone than other single coil pickups and this is where the full tone comes from.
-I’ve sat both neck and bridge pickups on top of a pair of Alnico V magnets to give the power this pickup needs and help add that bit of grit when played hard.
+I mounted both neck and bridge pickups on top of a pair of Alnico V magnets.
+This gives the power this pickup needs and helps add that bit of grit when played hard.

 I’ve made the neck pickup smooth and fat but with clarity and chime enough for jazz.
-The bridge pickup has the dynamics, pushy mids and aggressive highs when pushed but cleans up when you ask it to.
+The bridge pickup has the dynamic, pushy mids and aggressive highs when pushed.
+But it cleans up when you ask it to in true p90 style.

 This is a pickup set that would be happy in almost any situation, blues, rock, punk, reggae… If it’s a full bodied, dynamic P90 you’re after look no further.
 I have extensively gigged with a Sassy P90 loaded guitar and loved the woody mids and high end clarity.
 Back the volume off a tad and there’s a single coil chime, crank it and you have full fat lead tones.

-The Sassy is available in Dogear and Soapbar.
+The Sassy is available in Dogear p90 and Soapbar P90.

 I’ve named this set the Sassy”P90 set to reflect these pickup’s attitude, they’re bold, spicy, disrespectful and a bit cheeky.